 Purpose of examining a rape victim at hospital

-The purpose of examining a rape victim are following
+The purpose of examining a rape victim are following1.
+Collecting evidences from the victim’s body and belonging

 2. Forming an opinion on